• Phone: (719) 488-2525 ext. 0

 How do I read my meter?

-Under the lid you will see a red sweep hand and a series of numbers on a register.
-The red sweep hand indicates water use to the gallon with one full revolution registering a 10 gallon increment.
+If you have an old Badger positive displacement/AMR meter: Under the lid you will see a red sweep hand and a series of numbers on a register.
+The red sweep hand indicates water use to the gallon with one full revolution registering 10 gallons.
 The second number in black on the register will advance with every 10 gallons that flows through the meter.
 The third number in black will advance with every 100 gallons used, and so on.
-Rotation of the small red wheel indicates even the smallest water use and can help determine a leak when no water is knowingly being used.
+Rotation of the small red wheel indicates even the smallest water use and can help determine if you have a leak.

 To determine water use, record the meter reading and compare to a previous reading.
 The difference is the amount of water that has flowed through the meter.
-If you are having a problem reading your meter, please call our billing account specialist Lori Akers.
+If you are having a problem reading your meter, please call our billing department.

 Meter Reading Information